zerolawtech/ZAP-Tech/docs/modules.rst

 Modules are contracts that hook into various methods in :ref:`issuing-entity`, :ref:`token` and :ref:`custodian` contracts.
 They may be used to add custom permissioning logic or extra functionality.

+Modules introduce functionality in two ways:

+* **Permissions** are methods within the parent contract that the module is able to call into.
+This can allow actions such as adjusting investor limits, transferring tokens, or changing the total supply.
+* **Hooks** are points within the parent contract's methods where the module will be called.
+They can be used to introduce extra permissioning requirements or record additional data.

+In short: hooks involve calls from a parent contract into a module, permissions involve calls from a module into the parent contract.

 It may be useful to view source code for the following contracts while reading this document:

 * `Modular.sol <https://github.com/HyperLink-Technology/SFT-Protocol/tree/master/contracts/bases/Modular.sol>`__: Inherited by modular contracts.
 Provides functionality around attaching, detaching, and calling modules.